-has been writing with insight and wit about this world, and the world maybe to come, for nearly 60 years.
+has been writing with insight and wit about this world, and the world maybe to come, for more than 60 years.
 On 21 July 2010, Andrew Tate found the novelist, poet and critic online and on form in Toronto.

 Photography: Simon Chirgwin